Safety 📅 2026-03-21 ⏱ 6 min read

 7. They Exist Only on One Platform

-Real people have digital footprints across multiple platforms.
-If someone has a dating profile but zero Instagram, LinkedIn, Facebook, or any other social media presence, that's suspicious.
-A reverse face search can quickly tell you if their photos appear anywhere else online.
+Real people often leave a footprint across multiple platforms.
+If someone has a dating profile but no visible Instagram, LinkedIn, Facebook, or any other social media presence, that is worth checking more closely.
+A reverse face search can help show whether their photos appear anywhere else online.

 How to Verify Someone's Identity